 \subsection{Simulation Experiments}

 All simulation experiments are conducted in a bounded 2D environment with a circular holonomic robot, as shown in Fig.~\ref{fig:offline_analysis_results_1}.
-In Section ~\ref{sec:exp_offline} we perform offline planning experiments, where we run CC-VPSTO only once to compute a trajectory over the full horizon from start to goal.
-In Section ~\ref{sec:exp_online} we evaluate the online planning case, where we follow a receding horizon approach using CC-VPSTO to re-plan the trajectory at every MPC step.
+In Sec.~\ref{sec:exp_offline}, we perform offline planning experiments where CC-VPSTO is run once to compute a trajectory over the full horizon from start to goal under Gaussian uncertainty.
+In Sec.~\ref{sec:exp_offline_multi}, we evaluate the same offline setting but with multi-modal, non-Gaussian uncertainty to demonstrate the method's flexibility beyond standard distributional assumptions.
+Last, in Sec.~\ref{sec:exp_online} we evaluate the online planning case, where we follow a receding horizon approach using CC-VPSTO to re-plan the trajectory at every MPC step.
 The results of the offline experiments will also be relevant for the online setting, as each online replanning step can be seen as solving a new offline optimisation problem.
 In both experiment settings, the uncertainty stems from obstacles in the environment, with no uncertainty in the robot dynamics\footnote{This is for simplicity only.
 The extension to process noise and external disturbances is straightforward given the proposed approach.}.
-For the offline planning case, we assume that the obstacles are static but we don't know their exact position, relating to measurement uncertainty.
-For the online receding horizon setting, we assume the obstacles are moving according to a random walk model.
-In addition, their velocities are inverted when they hit the boundaries, keeping them inside the workspace and rendering their dynamics non-linear.
-In all the experiments, the obstacles are assumed to be circular with different radii, but they could be replaced with more complex shapes, as we do not require any kind of convexity in our optimisation scheme.
+In the offline planning setting, obstacles are static but have uncertain positions, modeling the effect of measurement noise.
+In contrast, in the online receding-horizon setting, obstacles dynamically move according to a random walk model.
+Their velocities are reversed upon hitting workspace boundaries, keeping them within workspace bounds and introducing non-linear dynamics.
+In all experiments, the obstacles are circular with varying radii, but our optimisation scheme does not rely on convexity and can accommodate more complex obstacle shapes.